brandonjschwartz/engineering-website/_posts/design_is_crap.md

 Here we use a fancy title font, we get rid of the awful all-caps, and we resize the less-important side text.

-#Let's Review

-## Contrast
-* Emphasize the difference between different items.

-## Repetition
-* Repeat some aspect of the design throughout the entire piece.

-## Alignment
-* Every item should have a visual connection to related items on the page.

-## Proximity
+## Last touch
-* Related elements should be grouped together.

-# Remember, Design is CRAP
-### But have fun with it!

 Here's a quick logo made from the font Mission Script from pay-what-you-want-site [losttype.com](http://losttype.com)

 ![image](http://i.imgur.com/372GE.png)

-# What's next?
+## What's next?
 Steal!

-Look at the web and see what you like, and then use a css/html inspection tool like chrome or firebug and steal it!  **Don't** use frameworks, pre-rendered classes, or libraries.
+Look at the web and see what you like, and then use a css/html inspection tool like chrome or firebug and steal it!
+Don't use frameworks, pre-rendered classes, or libraries.
 Do it yourself, one line at a time.
 That's the best way to learn.

-## Resources
+### Resources

-* Font -Century Gothic
+* Century Gothic font
-* Font - Mission Script (from losttype.com)
+* Mission Script font (from losttype.com)
 * [Slides](http://www.slideshare.net/clemcke/design-is-crap) of my talk
 * [Lost Type Co-op](http://losttype.com)
 * [The League of Moveable Type](http://www.theleagueofmoveabletype.com)